 As we’ve mentioned, the biggest difference between AES and ChaCha20 comes from the fact that AES is a block cipher while ChaCha20 is a stream cipher.
 There are a lot of differences between the two, but in short, a block cipher encrypts data in blocks — say, 256 bits of data at a time — while stream ciphers encrypt data one bit (or byte) at a time.

 Nowadays, the security differences are minimal.
 However, there are speed differences.
 AES works so well on modern computers because it’s hardware accelerated.
 It has almost no performance impact on modern machines because support for AES is built into the CPU itself.
-That said, AES is generally slow when implemented at a software level.
+That said, AES is generally slow when implemented at a software level (you can read our full guide to what AES is).

 ChaCha20 and other stream ciphers are the opposite.
 They’re slow in hardware implementations but fast in software ones.
 That makes ChaCha20 the superior choice when it comes to encrypting at a software level.